Armishaws have decided to act in regard to the environmental issues affecting our planet.

 What is a FSC accreditation?

 FSC certifies forests all over the world to ensure they meet the highest environmental and social standards.
-Products made with wood and paper from FSC forests are marked with our ‘tick tree’ logo.
+Products made with wood and paper from FSC forests are marked with their ‘tick tree’ logo.
 When you see this logo, you can be confident that buying it won’t mean harming the world’s forests.

 Starting in Spring 2020, we have committed to planting 400 trees a year for the next 5 years.